Editor’s Note: This marketing infographic is part of our 25 part series.

-Did you know that Google AdWords has over 100 metric acronyms and Facebook has over 75?!
+Did you know that Google AdWords has more than 100 metric acronyms?
+And that Facebook has more than 75?

-But to help you out, I want to cut the fluff around a lot of things that you don’t need to know.
+But to be honest, there’s a lot of things that they’ll cover that you don’t need to know.

-It’s easy to get caught up in metrics, but you should only get caught up in the ones that matter.
+It’s easy to get caught up in metrics.
+But you should only get caught up in the metrics that matter.

-That’s why we’ve partnered with Kissmetrics to bring you the insights around the PPC analytics you need to generate more conversions, sales, and revenue with less PPC traffic.
+That’s why we partnered with Kissmetrics to bring you the insights you need around PPC analytics.
+You can use these insights to generate more conversions, sales, and revenue with less PPC traffic.